zakattack9/osl/docs/V3_Implementation_Guide.md

 **Optional Pre-Reading Probe (3 items, ≤90s)**

 - Simple recall only — prerequisite concepts
+- See OSL_Activation_Probe.md for full specification and rationale
 - No application or transfer items
 - Skip if no clear prerequisites